legomushroom/cards-game/readme.md

 up up down down left right left right b a
 ```

 You should hear `evil laugh` sound and the appropriate buttons will show up on the right of the `red reset button`.
-You ca travel in back time now with limit of `10` hops.
+You can travel back in time now with limit of `10` hops.

 ## Development